 Summer Fellows Program

 The Charles Simeon Institute annually awards Fellowships to multiple seminarians.
-Each fellowship enables a seminarian to undertake a ten-week summer fellowship at St. Peter’s Anglican Cathedral or another Parish Partner in the Gulf Atlantic Diocese.
-Over the course of the summer, each Fellow works with a priest/supervisor, as well as with a Lay Mentoring Committee.
+Each Fellowship enables a seminarian to undertake a ten-week summer fellowship at St. Peter’s Anglican Cathedral or another Parish Partner in the Gulf Atlantic Diocese.
+Over the course of the summer, each Fellow works with a priest/supervisor, as well as with a Lay Mentoring Team.
 Each Fellow is involved in every aspect of parish ministry [teaching, preaching, pastoral care, liturgy, etc.] and participates in a formation program.

 2025 Summer Fellows